cheomanigua/godotdoc/content/docs/data_structures/bit_flags.md

 ### Direct bitwise operations

 In the following examples, we are only working with 3 bits, although you could use up to 64 bits. `bit_index` is a made up index.
-It has to be replaced by an actual value: 1, 2 or 4 and represents the bit position.
+It has to be replaced by an actual value: 1, 2 or 4 and represents the bit position value.
 In this particular example, only one bit is affected by the bitwise operations.

 ```
 __4___2___1__		__4___2___1__		__4___2___1__